- Getting started

 For the specified queue, the retention policy you configure applies to all queue items that simultaneously meet the following conditions:

-- they have been last modified more than X days ago, X being the retention duration.
+- They have not been modified in over X days, X being the retention duration.

 The queue item validation algorithm searches through all queues and determines which queue items meet the conditions based on four properties, in the following order: